bhaney/graph_embeddings/README.md

   -f FILES,  --files FILES,   If you only want to run over one file, give path of the single CSV file..

   -n NAME,   --name NAME,     Name of the output file of the embeddings in the `results/` directory.
-  -a ALGO,   --algo ALGO,     Which algorithm to use. `auto` or `rgcn` available.
+  -a ALGO,   --algo ALGO,     Which algorithm to use.
   -d DIM,    --dim DIM,       Desired embedding dimension.
   -e EPOCHS, --epochs EPOCHS, Number of epochs to train.
   -t TARGET, --target TARGET, CSV file with targets for training.